waldhari1/content-processing-solution-accelerator/docs/TechnicalArchitecture.md

 Using Azure Container App, this includes API end points exposed to facilitate ingestion of files to be processed, schema management, and processing queue datasets.
 Swagger and Open API specifications are available for the APIs.

 ### Content Process Monitor Web
-Using Azure Container App, this appp acts as the UI for the process monitoring queue.
+Using Azure Container App, this app acts as the UI for the process monitoring queue.
 The app is built with React and TypeScript.
 It acts as an API client to create an experience for uploading new documents, monitoring current and historical processes, and reviewing output results.

 ### App Configuration